mahdavikia/escobar-webserver/README.md

 # Escobar Webserver Project
 ### ------------ Why Escobar? --------------
 #### This code was developed while I was re-watching Narcos.
 The names of Escobar, Cali, Madeleine and Los Pepes are borrowed from this series :)
-#### This program uses the socket programmer method; It creates a web server and has limitations.
-First, it only responds to - requests and does not take any parameters.
-Second, it is designed only for static pages.
+#### This program uses the socket programming method; It creates a web server and has limitations.
+First, it only responds to GET requests and does not take any parameters.
+Second, it is designed only for static HTML pages.
 Definitely, by developing this-
 #### code, many features can be added to it.
 #### It is necessary to explain that the development of this code was done by studying open sources available on the Internet.
 #### --------------------------------------